cossacklabs/acra/README.md

 Acra was built with specific user experiences in mind:

-- **quick and easy integration** of security instrumentation;
+- **Quick and straightforward integration** of security instrumentation.
-- **easy to try**: you can experience the full might of Acra without committing to its installation using [Docker containers](https://github.com/cossacklabs/acra/wiki/Trying-Acra-with-Docker);
+- **Easy to try**: you can experience the full might of Acra without committing to its installation using [Docker containers](https://docs.cossacklabs.com/pages/trying-acra-with-docker/) (you can also request acess to [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) to play around with Acra without installing a thing).
-- **compatible with encryption-demanding compliances**: Acra can run on certified crypto-libraries (FIPS, GOST);
+- **Compatibility with encryption-demanding compliances**: Acra can run on certified crypto-libraries (FIPS, GOST).
-- **cryptographic protection of data**: to compromise an Acra-powered app, an attacker will need to compromise a separate compartmented server, AcraServer - or more specifically - its key storage and database; until AcraServer is compromised, the data is safe.
+- **Cryptographic protection of data**: to compromise an Acra-powered app, the attacker will need to compromise a separate compartmented server, AcraServer - more specifically - its key storage and database; until AcraServer is compromised, the data is safe.
-- **cryptography is hidden under the hood**: you're safe from the risk of selecting the wrong key length or algorithm padding;
+- **Cryptography is hidden under the hood**: you're safe from the risk of selecting a wrong key length or algorithm padding.
-- **secure default settings** to get you going;
+- **Secure default settings** to get you going.
-- **intrusion detection** to give you an early warning if something wrong is going on;
+- **Intrusion detection** to give you an early warning about suspicious behaviour.
-- **SQL injections prevention** through a built-in SQL firewall;
+- **SQL injections prevention** through a built-in SQL firewall.
-- **ops-friendly**: Acra can be easy configured and automated using a configuration automation environment.
+- **Ops-friendly**: Acra can be easily configured and automated using a configuration automation environment.

 Acra is a continuously developing security tool.
 And as any proper security tool, it requires enormous human efforts for validation of the methods, code, and finding possible infrastructural weaknesses.
 We're constantly enhancing and improving Acra as we go.
 This is done to ensure that the provided security benefits are not rendered useless through implementation problems or increased complexity.

 ## Cryptography

-Acra relies on our cryptographic library [Themis](https://www.github.com/cossacklabs/themis), which implements high-level cryptosystems based on the best available [open-source implementations](https://github.com/cossacklabs/themis/wiki/Cryptographic-donors) of the [most reliable ciphers](https://github.com/cossacklabs/themis/wiki/Soter).
+Acra relies on our cryptographic library [Themis](https://www.cossacklabs.com/themis/), which implements high-level cryptosystems based on the best available [open-source implementations](https://docs.cossacklabs.com/pages/themis-cryptographic-donors/) of the [most reliable ciphers](https://docs.cossacklabs.com/pages/soter/).
 Acra does not contain any self-made cryptographic primitives or obscure ciphers.
 To deliver its unique guarantees, Acra relies on the combination of well-known ciphers and a smart key management scheme.

-The [enterprise version of Acra](https://www.cossacklabs.com/acra/) can run on the certified crypto-libraries of your choice (i.e. FIPS, GOST), [drop us an email](mailto:sales@cossacklabs.com) to get a quote.
+The [enterprise version of Acra](https://www.cossacklabs.com/acra/) can run on the certified crypto-libraries of your choice (i.e. the abovementioned FIPS, GOST, etc.), [drop us an email](mailto:sales@cossacklabs.com) to get a quote.

 ## Availability

 ### Client-side

-[AcraWriter](https://github.com/cossacklabs/acra/wiki/AcraConnector-and-AcraWriter#acrawriter) is a client-side library that encrypts data into a special binary format called [AcraStruct](https://github.com/cossacklabs/acra/wiki/AcraStruct).
-AcraWriter is available for Ruby, Python, Go, NodeJS, iOS and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/Acrawriter-installation) with [Themis](https://github.com/cossacklabs/themis) for any platform you want.
+[AcraWriter](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) is a client-side library that encrypts data into a special binary format called [AcraStruct](https://docs.cossacklabs.com/pages/documentation-acra/#acrastruct).
+AcraWriter is available for Ruby, Python, Go, NodeJS, iOS, Android/Java and PHP, but you can easily [generate AcraStruct containers](https://github.com/cossacklabs/acra/wiki/Acrawriter-installation) with [Themis](https://github.com/cossacklabs/themis) for any platform you want.

 | Client platform |  Documentation and guides | Examples |
 | :----- | :----- | :------ |